 In the Early Years Foundation Stage in Nursery children are given opportunities to explore functions such levers, buttons and remote control toys, observing what happens when they press buttons and controls.
 Children begin to use computers in continuous provision as well as using Promethean technology during taught lessons.

 In Reception children develop their computing skills by exploring a range of different technologies and selecting these for an appropriate purpose in the learning environment both indoor and outdoor, for example selecting and using the digital camera to take a picture of a bug in the learning garden.
-Children are introduce to a variety of computer programmes they can use and by the end of Reception children who meet the Early Learning Goal are aware of and choose appropriate sources of technology to aid their own learning and use these confidently showing good control and knowledge of the functions.
+Children are taught weekly computing sessions through the Knowsley Computing scheme of work which introduces children to using and navigating a computer, developing mouse skills and using a variety of computer programmes for different purposes.
+By the end of Reception children who meet the Early Learning Goal are aware of and choose appropriate sources of technology to aid their own learning and use these confidently showing good control and knowledge of the functions.

-In Key Stage 1, children follow the Rising Star scheme of work.
+In Key Stage 1, children follow the Knowsley Computing scheme of work.
 The children work through modules which are linked to topics when possible to provide a cross curriculum and purposeful approach to teaching computing, with children using and applying computing skills to record work in other subjects.
 Computing is taught across 3 key areas; Computer Science, Information technology and Digital Literacy.